nuxeo/ant-assembly-maven-plugin/README.md

 ## Integration tests results

-Results are in target/it/* sub-folders.
+Results are in `target/it/*` sub-folders.

+### Manually replay integration tests

+You can manually execute some Maven commands from a result directory (`target/it/*`) providing a specific `settings.xml` file:

+    mvn -s ../../../it-settings.xml ...

 ## Integration tests debug logs